Wedding of Guillaume, Hereditary Grand Duke of Luxembourg, and Countess Stéphanie de Lannoy: Background

 The couple exiting the Town Hall after the civil ceremony; r.: the mayor of Luxembourg City, X. Bettel.

 The House of Nassau-Weilburg, which includes the Grand Ducal Family, has headed Luxembourg since 1890.
 Hereditary Grand Duke Guillaume is the heir apparent of his father, Grand Duke Henri.

 Stéphanie de Lannoy is a member of a Belgian noble family, considered one of the oldest aristocratic families in Europe.

 Guillaume and Stéphanie had known each other for many years.
 The couple began dating in 2009.
 They announced their engagement in April 2012.
 Prince Guillaume was 30 years old and Stéphanie was 28 years old at the time of their wedding.

 Stéphanie's mother, Alix de Lannoy, died from a stroke on 26 August 2012, just two months before the grand ducal wedding.

 The 2012 grand ducal wedding is estimated to have cost approximately 500,000 euros (US$650,000), paid with Luxembourgish taxes.
 The two-day ceremony included public street fairs, fireworks, and free concerts, all open to the public.

 Stephanie's change of citizenship was expedited prior to the wedding, which caused some controversy within Luxembourg.
 She became a naturalized Luxembourger 19 October 2012.

+The wedding is mentioned in the Epstein files, where one of the guests, Mette-Marit, Crown Princess of Norway, writes to Jeffrey Epstein that she is "dying of boredom" from the wedding and asks him to "come save us."
+The comment was widely reported on in the scandal over the relationship of Mette-Marit and Epstein.